 Example: Your website consists of many categories or you have more websites, each with a different business field, etc. Lists will help you to keep the results in a clean and instantly usable form.

-- Start with main seed keywords related to your niche/business.
+- Start with the main seed keyword related to your niche/business.

-- Analyse the difficulty and other metrics for the ones you are interested in.
+- Analyse the difficulty and other metrics for the keywords you are interested in.